Forum Group

 Forum Group was an Australian managed services provider offering integrated B2B solutions, including IT, print, environment, fleet and security.

+History

 Founded in 2011 in St Leonards, New South Wales, the business soon became the most elaborate front for a $400m fraud that competes with that of Christopher Skase.
 Bill Papas who goes by several names, including Basile Papadimitriou, has 10 cars worth in excess of $5 million, 20 plus properties valued at $40 million has successfully funneled Westpac banks money with the help of his confidants all over the world particularly to Greece where he is hiding with his girlfriend Louise Agostino.
 Forum had been on the BRW Fast Starters for consecutive years and its British subsidiary powerPerfector in the similar business lists.

 Forum had offices in all mainland Australian capital cities, and was the provider of TomTom in Oceania, being a $60 million per year revenue business.
 Thanks to Papas the business has now been liquidated, over 50% of the staff have been terminated and have not received their entitlements while he is seen drinking cocktails in his luxury abode on the Mediterranean.

+Customers

-Forum has over 4,500 customers including Metcash, Boston Scientific, Tower of London and Australian Rugby Union.
+Forum had over 4,500 customers including Metcash, Boston Scientific, Tower of London and Australian Rugby Union.
 Forum's Enviro services which include fuel and energy reduction, solar panels and waste compounders have been utilised by local councils and Adelaide Town Hall, malls, museums, Westminster Abbey, stadiums and hospitals in Australia as well as in Europe and East Asia too.